|

 informal sectors, to gain access to LAPs.
 For example, lending institutions are

-incorporating mobile phone usage patterns, online payment behaviors, and
+incorporating mobile phone usage patterns, online payment behaviours, and

 e-commerce transaction histories into their assessments.
 This move towards

-data-driven lending not only helps mitigate the risk of defaults but also
+data-driven lending not only helps mitigate default risk but also

 (NPAs) and increasing loan approval rates for a broader customer base,